 - Thermal socks, especially if you are spending a day out on the hills

-- Portable Charger: the cold kills your phone battery much faster than usual, so bring a portable charger with you as a backup.
+- Power Bank: the cold kills your phone battery much faster than usual, so bring a portable charger with you as a backup.

 - Crampons: Quebec City (and much of Canada for that matter) can get really slippery and icy turning the streets into, well, a death trap.
 Adding crampons to the bottom of your boots will help keep you upright on the ice.